polkadot-developers/polkadot-docs/develop/application-devs/system-parachains/interact-asset-hub.md

 description: A general page which describes what Asset Hub is, its capabilities, and how it can be utilized in the context of building on the wider Polkadot ecosystem.
 ---

-The relay chain does not natively support assets beyond its native token, such as DOT.
+The relay chain doesn't natively support assets beyond its native token, such as DOT.
 This functionality exists in parachains.
 On both Polkadot and Kusama, this parachain is called *Asset Hub*.

 The Asset Hub provides a first-class interface for creating, managing, and using fungible and non-fungible assets.
 The fungible interface is similar to Ethereum's ERC-20 standard.
 However, the